 Bid on Your Competitor’s Brand Name

 If you’re in a competitive industry, bidding on your competitor’s brand name is a great strategy to reroute their customers to you.
+Not just that, you can even use any SEO tool that has Google Ads API feature to get more insights into what are the keywords that your competitors are bidding on, which can help you to plan your Google Ads strategy.
 It might be surprising that you can do this, but it’s completely legal.
 This tactic has helped our company grow exponentially over the years.
 Below is the perfect example of multiple companies doing this.
 When you search for “agile crm” there are four other companies that appear before Agile CRM’s company.
 This is because they are bidding on their keywords and creating ads that include “Agile CRM Alternative” headings.
 If this tactic seems interesting to you, here is a great video that will explain how to do this step-by-step.

 SEO vs SEM – Which is Better?